keiranking/dotcom/source/directions.html.md

 From Union Station:

 1. Follow signs for the TTC subway.

-1. Buy a Presto card or a single-use ticket from one of the TTC fare vending machines.

 1. Take the <span class="signage signage--subway">1</span> subway northbound
    towards Finch.
 (Union Station lies in a transit U-bend, with tracks running